MLOC Directory Structure

 psdre_path = 'tables/spread'

-If you want to depart from the scheme shown above for these pathnames, you will need to edit mloc.f90 and recompile.
+If you insist on departing from the scheme shown above for these pathnames, you will need to edit mloc.f90 and recompile.

 The directories for individual earthquake clusters that will be analyzed using mloc are stored here.
-This directory can be located anywhere in the file system; it does not have to be under the top mloc/ directory.
-It is convenient to have it nearby, however, because the directories that hold individual series of runs (see below) will be moved back and forth between here and the mloc_working/ directory.
-Each cluster should be named after a geographic feature that exists within the cluster.
+The directories that hold individual series of runs (see below) will be moved back and forth between here and the mloc_working directory.
+Clusters are normally named after a geographic feature that exists within the cluster.
 Google Earth is a good tool for exploring possible names.
-Avoid using names that apply to a region larger than the cluster, (e.g., “zagros”), and choose a name that is fairly easy to type; you will be typing it frequently.
+Avoid using names that apply to a region larger than the cluster, (e.g., “zagros”), and choose a name that is fairly easy to type; you will be typing it frequently!
+In my own directory cluster directories are further divided by country, with a few broader categories such as “Oceanic”.

 In practice, it is very common to have to make several (or many) series of runs on a cluster.
 The top directory for a set of such series can have a more descriptive name.
 Different series can be distinguished by significantly changed data sets (e.g., more or fewer events, new readings for some events) or application of a different relocation strategy.
 Each series would have its own directory under the main directory for the cluster, e.g.: